breyshaw/Katie-Rayne-Creations/README.md

 <p></p>
 <img src="https://i.imgur.com/W7gOzBO.png" width="450" height="375">

 Katie Rayne Creations was developed as a full CRUD, MEN Stack application.
+At an admin level, a user can perform full CRUD on this site.
+A regular user or logged out user can only read.
 The site is centered around the navigation bar.
 Each category/button on the navigation bar has established routes and views.
 The item controller contains all of the controller functions that render categorized items on the corresponding category view when a navigation button is clicked.
 <p></p>
 <img src="https://i.imgur.com/q51zaR4.png" width="450" height="375">